 - Enhanced reading, writing, and critical thinking skills

 - Openness to intercultural engagement

 - Projects and assignments that can be inspiration for future study or college essays

 - Exposure to different fields of study and career pathways

 All CET programs emphasize out-of-the- classroom learning.
 Field-based course components bring course lectures to life.
 Visit a local farm outside of San Gimignano in Tuscany.
 Shop for fresh fruit in French at the farmer’s market.
 Learn how Japanese officials educate citizens about earthquake safety at the Abeno Life Safety Center.
 Getting out of the classroom connects content to context.
 It reinforces course material better than any lecture or essay ever could.
 It gives you insight into the local community.
 This is learning at its best.

 College Credit and Transcript

-You will receive a CET grade report and an official Dickinson College transcript listing each course taken with the corresponding grade earned upon completion of the program.
-Upon request, and for an additional fee, Dickinson College will send an official copy of the transcript to your high school and/or any college you designate.
+You will receive a CET grade report and an official Dickinson College transcript upon completion of the program.
+Upon request, and for a fee, Dickinson College will send an additional official copy of the transcript to your high school and/or any college you designate.
 Credit transfer to high schools or other US colleges and universities is at the discretion of each institution.